 Tonight we will be getting back to our OT series as we begin to dive into the book of 2 Samuel.
 I want to remind you that 1 and 2 Samuel are really one book.
 Now the material that we have in 2nd Samuel is believed to have been written by Nathan and Gad.
 This assumption in made because of what,

-While it is certainly possible these men wrote 2 Samuel we donít know for certain who did.
+possible these men wrote 2 Samuel we donít know for certain who did.

 Key phrase: before the lord occurs 10 times

 When your days are fulfilled and you rest with your fathers, I will set up your

 seed after you, who will come from your body, and I will establish his

 kingdom.† 13 "He shall

 build a house for My name, and I will establish the throne of his kingdom

 This of course is

 prophecy of Christ and the establishment of his kingdom which we are a part of